perifer/png8/README.txt

 Usage: png8 [options] <path>...

 Uses pngquant and/or pngnq to easily convert images to 8-bit png.
+The converted file is then run through pngout if available.
 The file(s) is overwritten and a backup is created with a .backup.png extension.

 Options: